apache/doris-website/versioned_docs/version-2.0/admin-manual/data-admin/recyclebin.md

 For more detailed syntax and best practices used by RECOVER, please refer to the [RECOVER](../../sql-manual/sql-reference/Database-Administration-Statements/RECOVER.md) command manual, You can also type `HELP RECOVER` on the MySql client command line for more help.

-## Tablet Restore Tool
+## Recover Tablet from BE Recycle Bin

-### Restore data from BE Recycle Bin
+### Recover data from BE Recycle Bin

 During the user's use of Doris, some valid tablets (including metadata and data) may be deleted due to some misoperations or online bugs.
 In order to prevent data loss in these abnormal situations, Doris provides a recycle bin mechanism to protect user data.
 Tablet data deleted by users will not be deleted directly, but will be stored in the recycle bin for a period of time.
 After a period of time, there will be a regular cleaning mechanism to delete expired data.
-By default, when the disk space usage does not exceed 81% (BE `config.storage_flood_stage_usage_percent` * 0.9 * 100%), the data in the BE recycle bin is kept for up to 1 days (BE `config.trash_file_expire_time_sec`).
+By default, when the disk space usage does not exceed 81% (BE `config.storage_flood_stage_usage_percent` * 0.9 * 100%), the data in the BE recycle bin is kept for up to 3 days (BE `config.trash_file_expire_time_sec`).

 The data in the BE recycle bin includes: tablet data file (.dat), tablet index file (.idx) and tablet metadata file (.hdr).
 The data will be stored in a path in the following format: